abduljawwad/online-store/README.md

 ## Main Features

+### Following 3 tables are defined.

-### There are 3 tables.
-Product needs to be created first before creating a review or description for that product
+#### Product needs to be created first before creating a review or description for that product

 #### Product